alanjones2/streamlit-chart-varieties/article.md

 ### Bokeh

 The Bokeh library has a similar feel to Altair in that it starts with  a figure object and builds the chart chat that.
 But the figure specifies mostly decorative elements of the chart.
-The graphical elements are built on topp as attributes to the figure object.
+The graphical elements are built on top as attributes to the figure object.

 Here's the initial code that imports the library and the data.